 When launching a new sales incentive program, we strongly recommend three disciplined steps in creating the marketing campaign – (1) goals, (2) audience, (3) message.
-Ask: what are the primary goals to accomplish?
+Ask: What are the primary goals to accomplish?
 How are the goals different than past incentives?
 Put the goals in writing.
 The clarity of a written goal is amazing!

-DO define target audience
+DO define the target audience.

 Ask: who is the target audience?
 And, who is it not?
 Most companies immediately know the basic demographics of their audience – but think about their psychographics too.
 What is their level of buy-in or engagement now?
 Their current level of motivation.
 Extrinsic or intrinsically motivated.
 Their attitudes and opinions.